kylepalos/lncRNA-annotation/README.md

 Classify transcripts: gffcompare v0.12.6
 ```

-Basic command used for each program and justification:
+**The remainder of this readme is currently an overview of the commands used for each program and some justification:**
 To start, sequencing experiments will be separated into single-end or paired-end directories so that bash scripting is easier.

+Additionally, experiments dealing with DNA methylation mutant experiments will be kept sepate for the entire workflow.

 **Automatic read trimming:**